-During the month of December, Black Lawrence Press authors TJ Beitelman, Elizabeth J. Colen, and Jenny Drai are on board to critique mixed genre and hybrid manuscripts; and they are accepting everything from short 2-page pieces of work to full-length manuscripts.
+During the month of January, Black Lawrence Press author Elizabeth J. Colen is on board to critique mixed genre and hybrid manuscripts; and she is accepting everything from short 2-page pieces of work to full-length manuscripts.
 The fees and parameters for each of these categories is as follows:

 • Short pieces, up to 2 pages in length, $15